-For more information on how Dr. Mark Leopold, Dr. Nicholas Murphy, Dr. Craig Main, Dr. Ian Leopold, and Dr. Sienella Thomaszadeh treat receding gums in San Luis Obispo, please contact us to schedule your appointment today.
+For more information on how Dr. Ian Leopold, Dr. Craig Main, and Dr. Meredith Morgan treat receding gums in San Luis Obispo, please contact us to schedule your appointment today.
 We look forward to providing you with the personal care you deserve.

 Gum recession, also known as gingival recession, can be a side effect of progressing periodontal disease and other oral health issues.
 Many people with receding gums experience some degree of gum pain and tooth sensitivity.
 Once the gums have pulled back or are worn down, they do not grow back.